Draper is Exempt from Full and Open Competition

 Draper solicits and encourages small businesses by purchasing from these organizations whenever practicable, without compromising quality of service or price.

-Our intent is to provide the maximum practicable opportunity for Small, Small Disadvantaged, Woman-Owned Small, Veteran-Owned, Service Disabled Veteran, HBCU, and HUBZone Small Business Concerns to participate in the performance of Draper's contracts.
-Vendors interested in doing business with Draper are asked to fill out the form below to make an inquiry to Draper.
+Our intent is to provide the maximum practicable opportunity for Small, Small Disadvantaged, Woman-Owned Small, Veteran-Owned, Service Disabled Veteran, HBCU, HUBZone and Alaska Native Corporation (ANC) Small Business Concerns to participate in the performance of Draper's contracts.
+Vendors interested in doing business with Draper are asked to make an inquiry to Draper here.

 The company’s universally applied terms of purchase may be found here.

 Access Our Capabilities